truc-bui/pdsnd_github/README.md

 Github Playground

 ### Description
-This is a playground with github
+This is a playground with github.
+User can clone/fork this repository to play around with git commands.

 ### Files used
 - bikeshare.py